PricelessToolkit/SOILSENS-V5W/README.md

    - The device will complete the `wet soil` calibration, indicated by three blinks.

-> [!NOTE]
+> [!IMPORTANT]
->  Until the soil moisture sensor calibration is not performed, the sensor reading will be 0.
+>  ⚠️ Until the soil moisture sensor calibration is not performed, the sensor reading will be 0.

 # Do you want to assemble it yourself?